kumarmukand/Community-Engagement-Portal/README.md

 # Installation and Setup

-TTo run the Portal on your local machine, follow the steps below:
+To run the Portal on your local machine, follow the steps below:

 1. Download the zip file from the project repository.
 2. Extract the file and copy the Community-Portal folder to your root directory.
 For example, if you are using XAMPP, copy the cms folder to xampp/htdocs.